nicodefaa/SovellustenHakkerointi/h2_break_and_unbreak.md

 I right clicked the site and selected *Save Page As*, after which I got a local copy of the website.

-When using the local copy (.html file) to access the site, pressing the Reveal my password -button directed me into the following site:

 Source: Karvinen 2024.